OmarAtyqy/attention-object-based-captioning/README.md

 - Implementation of an attention-based Encoder-Decoder architecture.
 - Integration of convolutional features from the ImageNet pre-trained Xception model.
-- Incorporation of object features extracted from the YOLOv4 model pre-trained on MS COCO.
+- Incorporation of object features extracted from the YOLOv5 pre-trained model.
 - Introduction of a novel positional encoding scheme named the "importance factor" to enrich object features.
 - Enhancement of image caption quality through a combination of context-aware techniques.